 Public organizations should have implemented this new standard on interim reporting periods that began after December 15, 2017, and on their annual reports for fiscal year 2018.
-Private entities have more time to make the change.
-Annual reports for fiscal years beginning after December 15, 2018, and interim reports for fiscal years beginning after December 15, 2019, must comply with the new standard is now in effect for all companiesthat issue financial statements in accordance with Financial Accounting Standards Board (FASB) rules.
+Private entities were given more time to make the change, but the new standard is now in effect for all companiesthat issue financial statements in accordance with Financial Accounting Standards Board (FASB) rules.

 The lessons public entities learned while implementing the new standard can help private entities with their own adoption strategies this year.

 The changes required to comply may take longer than you think.
 The process requires an overhaul of how you think about revenue-generating activities.
 Are these agreements considered customer contracts?
 Such a simple question may not have a straightforward answer.
 And answering that question is just the first step.
 Not only do you have to know which of your existing agreements are considered contracts, but you must also construct a new system that identifies and classifies new contracts.
 At a minimum, this will require more personnel involvement, and it may also require you to update your accounting software or use IT functions in unique ways.

 Good Team Members Make All the Difference

 Revenue recognition will require involvement from many different departments.
 Public entities learned how influential these changes were in their organizations and how many staff members they would impact.
 Assemble a team you trust, from all corners of the office, and get them on board with the changes.